 “My most recent position at XYZ corp was cut short due to the company shutting down.
 I was, however, able to reduce overhead expenses by 14% and…”

 A hiring manager won’t really care what you did more than 10 to 15 years ago.
-At some point it just becomes unnecessary and it’s better left off your resume.
-Also, age discrimination does happen and it could have a negative impact on your job search.
-If your resume goes back past 20 or 30 years, it’s easy for the hiring manager to estimate your age.
+At some point, it just becomes unnecessary and it’s better left off your resume.
+Usually, you can incorporate the skills you gained in more recent work experience.

 Your resume is only looked at for a few seconds so you want to ensure your resume is clear and concise.
 Irrelevant information will usually result in your resume being rejected.